gahssi/gahssi.github.io/index.md

     <div class="image-border"></div>
 </div>

 Welcome to my little hideout on the internet!
-My name is Alexander Yemane, and here you will find stuff about me, my passions, my studies, and my compendium of curiosities, which is mostly curated towards my cybersecurity educational journey.
+My name is Alexander Yemane, and here you will find stuff about me, my passions, my studies, and my compendium of curiosities, which are mostly curated towards my cybersecurity educational journey.

-I'm a postgraduate student pursuing a Diploma in Industrial Network Cybersecurity at [BCIT](https://www.bcit.ca/).
-Outside of school, I'm involved in the CTF team @ [UBC](https://maplebacon.org/) and various meetups and workshops organized by the [Mainland Advanced Research Society (MARS)](https://fourthplanet.ca/) and [ISACA Vancouver](https://engage.isaca.org/vancouverchapter/home).
+I'm a grad student pursuing a Master of Cybersecurity at [SFU](https://www.sfu.ca/).
+Outside of school, You might find me in various meetups and events around Vancouver, like those hosted by [MARS](https://fourthplanet.ca/), [DC604](https://dc604.ca/), [OWASP](https://owasp.org/www-chapter-vancouver/), and [ISACA](https://engage.isaca.org/vancouverchapter/home), or playing in CTFs with the [UBC](https://maplebacon.org/) and SFU student teams.
 You can find this information and more in my [CV](cv).

-NB: This site might get many makeovers as I tinker and trial different ideas and designs :)
+NB: This site is a perpetual work-in-progress

 ## Contacts